NairaSarkis/Master-Thesis/README.md

 > ```module add blast+```
 > ```makeblastdb -in raw_genome_assembly.fasta -dbtype nucl -title raw_genome_assembly```
 >
-> BLAST search of the C. elegans cox-1 protein to identify the mitochondrial contig
+> BLAST search of the C. elegans cox-1 protein to identify the mitochondrial contig.
 >
 > ```tblastn -query CELE_cox1aa.fa -db raw_genome_assembly.fasta -evalue 1e-2 -max_target_seqs 5 -outfmt 6 -out```
 >
-> Extract the contig and remove lines inbetween the sequences
+> Extract the contig and remove lines inbetween the sequences.
 >
 > ```awk '/^>/ { print (NR==1 ? "" : RS) $0; next } { printf "%s", $0 } END { printf RS }' raw_genome_assembly.fasta > raw_genome_assembly_minus_new_lines.fasta```
 >
-> Check for the line containing the string ">contig_3238" and copy this and the next line containing the sequence into a new file
+> Check for the line containing the string ">contig_3238" and copy this and the next line containing the sequence into a new file.
 >
 > ```grep -A 1 ">contig_3238" raw_genome_assembly_minus_new_lines.fasta > contig3238.fasta```
 >
-> Confirm the identity of the mitochondrial contig by perfomring a BLAST search against the NCBI nt database
+> Confirm the identity of the mitochondrial contig by perfomring a BLAST search against the NCBI nt database.
 >
 > MITOS (http://mitos.bioinf.uni-leipzig.de/) is used to annotate the mitochondrial contig.
 An .gff annotation file is created and shows all regions present in the mitochondrial contig.
 >